IliaOzhmegov/TradingNeuralNetwork/README.md

 The names of the images of the individual candles are not random.
 They folow a pre-defined convention where first number of the image name means it belongs to the according sequence file, and the second number means the corresponding row number of that particular sequence.
-For example, if we are looking at the candle with name "7_1.png", it means that it belongs to the 7th sequence, 1st row in that 7th sequence.
+For example, if we are looking at the candle with name "7_1.png", it means that it belongs to the 7th sequence, 2nd row in that sequence file.

 These images of the candles were used as an input for CNN.
 More on the CNN methods later in the report.